 After living with my wife’s parents for a long time and really skimping, we got our student loans paid off.
 There is a lot competition in the area of law that I am in.
 I tried a couple of things outside of my law practice, just to see what is out there.
 I tried to start a compost business (making compost out of sawdust and chopped up rotten food).
 I almost died of inhalation poisoning the first night of composting.

 I got my real estate license and passed the tests, but I have never activated it with the State.
 I’m not too interested in taking people around and pointing out how neat everything in a house is.
 Not for me.

 Later, I was approached by a lifelong friend that was bored of his job and wanted to fulfill his dream of being a full time home builder.
-He had money, but not enough.
 He had time and was motivated.
 I trusted him and felt comfortable with him from the beginning.
-He asked that we team up to build a spec home and split the profit.
-I consented and put my current house on the market and began the process.
+We decided to team up and build a spec home and split the profit.

 My Wife The Designer